carrchang/handy-ci/README.md

       --skip string         Skip execution in comma-delimited list of repositories --config string       Config file (default is $HOME/.handy-ci/config.yaml)

+Options can be in front of, behind, or on both sides of the command.

-You can use original options of "git", "mvn", "npm" or any command line tools as additional options.
+Original options of any command can be as additional options, and be in behind of the command.

 Use "handy-ci COMMAND --help" for more information about a command.